thecornisians/Liverpool-API/README.md

 # Liverpool API
+A REST Api built with javascript.
 This API contains information about every single player that made a league appearance for Liverpool football club during the 2021/22 premier league season This information includes name, nationality, appearances, clean sheets (for defensive players & goalkeepers), assist and goals scored.
+You can make a fetch request to the API https://liverpool-app.herokuapp.com/squad/?param (more details on API usage can be found at https://liverpool-app.herokuapp.com/)

 **Link to project:** [(https://liverpool-app.herokuapp.com/)](https://liverpool-app.herokuapp.com/)